 Instructions for Part 2.-Tax Computation (Page 1 of Form 706)

-In general, the estate tax is figured by applying the unified rates shown in Table A to the total of transfers both during life and at death, and then subtracting the gift taxes.
+General.-In general, the estate tax is figured by applying the unified rates shown in Table A to both transfers during life and transfers at death, and then subtracting the gift taxes.
 You must complete the Tax Computation.